Vengrath97/Sons-of-Azalin/Sons of Azalin.md

 ***Criminal Mastermind,
 Playing Cards Figure***
 :
 Sweet and innocent-looking, the Queen of Hearts is a ruthless psychopath.
 Blonde hair, cut at chin-length, are neatly tied behind her head, two large, azure eyes seem to gleam with childish innocence, small nose hangs above narrow, pink smile.
 The Queen of Hearts wears elegant, turquose dresses with red accents, most often than not revealing her sharp clavicles, and a ruby-decorated crown.
-Always in her hand, a playing card - with her own likeness: A Queen of Hearts.
+Always in her hand, a playing card with her own likeness.
 :
 **Gender:** :: Female
 **Race:** :: Formely human